-privately owned vehicle See POV. privilege A right to perform certain functions.
+privately owned vehicle See POV. privilege A right to perform certain functions. privity The legal relationship between two parties to a contract or a transaction.
+See privity of contract. privity of contract The legal doctrine that provides that a contract cannot confer rights or impose obligations arising under it on any person or agent except the parties to the contract.
+See privity.
 PRO An (the employing) agency's payroll office. pro forma A presentation of estimates of future financial performance often showing the likely effects of anticipated changes in the accounting or operating environment. processing fee When dealing with payment cards, a fee charged by an entity other than a card issuer or the processing financial institution to complete a credit card transaction.
 ProcureAZ The State's principal automated procurement system.
 Procurement Code A set of statutes, rules and policies, administered by SPO, governing the acquisition of goods and services. program A system of projects or services intended to meet a public need.
 A responsibility center within a governmental organization.
 Depending upon context, a non-major program in contrast with a major program.
 In the context of AFIS, a program is a departmentally unique cost accounting element.
 The program field will be used as the primary input field on documents requiring cost accounting elements.
 The program will be a primary driver for HRIS payroll integration.
-Each program is assigned a unique identification code and must not contain any spaces or special characters. program activity A specific activity or project as listed in the program and financing schedules of the annual budget of the US Government. program cost account See PCA. program income For Federal grant purposes, "program income" generally means gross income earned by the non-Federal entity that is directly generated by a supported activity or earned as a result of the Federal award during the period of performance.
-Program income includes, but is not limited to, income from fees for services performed, the use or rental or real or personal property acquired under Federal awards, the sale of commodities or items fabricated under a Federal award, license fees and royalties on patents and copyrights, and principal and interest on loans made with Federal award funds.
-Interest earned on advances of Federal funds is not program income.
-Except as otherwise provided in Federal statutes, regulations, or the terms and conditions of the Federal award, program income does not include rebates, credits, discounts, and interest earned on any of them.
+Each program is assigned a unique identification code and must not contain any spaces or special characters. program activity A specific activity or project as listed in the program and financing schedules of the annual budget of the US program cost account program income